millerse/Plant-Pollinator-Web/README.md

 Barrett, S. C. H., and K. Helenurm.
 1987.
 The Reproductive-Biology of Boreal Forest Herbs.1.
 Breeding Systems and Pollination.
 Canadian Journal of Botany 65:2036-2046.

+Bartomeus, I., Vilà, M. & Santamaria, L., 2008.
+Contrasting effects of invasive plants in plant-pollinator networks.
+Oecologia 155: 761-770.

 Bezerra, E. L. S, I. C. Machado & M. A. R. Mello (2009).
 Pollination networks of oil-flowers: a tiny world within the smallest of all worlds.
 Journal of Animal Ecology 78: 1096-1101.

 Dupont YL, Hansen DM and Olesen JM (2003) Structure of a plant-flower-visitor network in the high-altitude sub-alpine desert of Tenerife, Canary Islands.
 Ecography 26:301-310

+Elberling, H., and J. M. Olesen.
+1999.
+The structure of a high latitude plant-flower visitor system: the dominance of flies.
+Ecography 22:314-323.

 Hocking, B. 1968.
 Insect-flower associations in the high Arctic with special reference to nectar.
 Oikos 19:359-388.

+Inouye, D. W., and G. H. Pyke.
+1988.
+Pollination biology in the Snowy Mountains of Australia: comparisons with montane Colorado, USA.
+Australian Journal of Ecology 13:191-210.

+Kaiser-Bunbury, C. N., Memmott J. & Müller C. B., 2009.
+Community structure of pollination webs of Mauritian heathland habitats.
+Perspectives in Plant Ecology, Evolution and Systematics 11: 241–254

+Kato, M., T. Makutani, T. Inoue, and T. Itino.
+1990.
+Insect-flower relationship in the primary beech forest of Ashu, Kyoto: an overview of the flowering phenology and seasonal pattern of insect visits.
+Contr.
+Biol.
+Lab.
+Kyoto Univ.
+27:309-375.

+Kevan, P. G. 1970.
+High arctic insect-flower visitor relations: the inter-relationships of arthropods and flowers at Lake Hazen, Ellesmere Island, Northwest Territories, Canada.
+Ph.D. thesis thesis, University of Alberta.

+McCullen, C. K. 1993.
+Flower-visiting insects of the Galapagos Islands.
+Pan-Pacific Entomologist 69:95-106.

+Medan, D., N. H. Montaldo, M. Devoto, A. Mantese, V. Vasellati, and N. H. Bartoloni.
+2002.
+Plant-pollinator relationships at two altitudes in the Andes of Mendoza, Argentina.
+Arctic Antarctic and Alpine Research 34:233-241.

 Mosquin, T., and J. E. H. Martin.
 1967.
 Observations on the pollination biology of plants on Melville Island, N.W.T., Canada.
 Canadian Field Naturalist 81:201-205.